Skip to main content

 Update Webhook

-Update a webhook by ID
+Update an existing webhook endpoint by ID.

 InputCommentsDefault